mcaimi/ocp4-signature-verification/README.rst

 .. code:: bash

-  # ./gen-machineconfig.sh -k /path/to/nexus-key.gpg -r /path/to/nexus-registry.apps.ocp4.sandbox595.opentlc.com.yaml
+  # ./gen-machineconfig.sh -k /path/to/nexus-key.gpg -r /path/to/nexus-registry.apps.<ingress domain associated with the openshift cluster>.yaml

 This will create two MachineConfig manifest files under the ./rendered/ folder: